Rump kernel: Anykernel

 An anykernel is different in concept from microkernels, exokernels, partitioned kernels or hybrid kernels in that it tries to preserve the advantages of a monolithic kernel, while still enabling the faster driver development and added security in user space.
 The "anykernel" concept refers to an architecture-agnostic approach to drivers where drivers can either be compiled into the monolithic kernel or be run as a userspace process, microkernel-style, without code changes.
 With drivers, a wider concept is considered where not only device drivers are included but also file systems and the networking stack.

 File System Access Utilities

 The File System Access Utilities (fs-utils) is a subproject built with the rump libraries.
 It aims to have a set of utilities to access and modify a file system image without having to mount it.
 The fs-utils does not require a superuser account to access the image or device.
 The advantage of fs-utils over similar projects such as mtools is supporting the usage of familiar filesystem Unix commands (ls, cp, mv, cd, etc.) for a large number of file systems which are supported by NetBSD.

+fs-utils was removed from the NetBSD packages collection in 2022.